Parmanent Residence & Ctizenship

 Some individuals who were granted permanent resident status before June 28, 2002 never received a Permanent Resident Card, and may apply for a new card using this application.

 Under normal circumstances, permanent residents who obtained status after June 28, 2002 receive Permanent Resident Card as part of the application process.
-However, applicants who did not receive a card due to CIC error may also be eligible to apply for a Permanent Resident Card on this form.
+However, applicants who did not receive a card due to IRCC error may also be eligible to apply for a Permanent Resident Card on this form.

 Steps in applying for Canadian PRR

 • Contact us to send you the relevant forms through our secured online portal

 • Complete your application quickly and accurately, with our easy-to-use Secure Officio technology.

 • Gather supporting documents and submit them with your application to IRCC

 • Upon approval of your application, you will be advised report to the relevant IRCC office to collect your card.

 Becoming a citizen is the final step in the immigration process.
 It signifies your commitment to Canada and your intention to contribute to Canada’s economic social and political development, as a member of its citizenry.

 This is a big step, it’s important to approach it with care.